sietse/nerdcommenter/README.md

 # About this fork

-This fork stems from a disagreement I have with NERD Commenter's default
+This fork contains branches with features that I prefer differently from stock NERD Commenter.
-behaviour: even blocks get commented per-line of with left-aligned comment chars, by default.

-Take the following piece of code we want to comment, peace be upon Dorothy
-Parker:

-    for place in ['book shop', 'bar-room', 'haberdasher’s']: pass

-If I visually select both lines and hit `<localleader>c<Space>`, NERD commenter defaults to commenting each line at its own level.
+* `better-default-for-unknown-types` ensures that if vim doesn't know the file type, the comment style defaults to `# ...` primary, `/* ... */` secondary.

+* `default-to-left-aligned-comments` makes `<C-Space>` produce comments in this style:

       # for place in ['book shop', 'bar-room', 'haberdasher’s']:
       #     pass

-I always prefer lined-up comment marks:
+  Instead of this style:

       # for place in ['book shop', 'bar-room', 'haberdasher’s']:
           # pass

-The branch `default-to-left-aligned-comments` in this repo alters the behaviour of `<localleader>c<Space>` to the second variant.
-It does this by hardwiring the dispatcher so that 'toggle' commands, too, call the left-aligned style.
-It's not pretty, but it does what I want.
-If it does what you want, too, feel free to use this repo.
+* branch `sietse` is for my own use, a merge of the master branch and those two feature branches.

 # Installation